kkolyan/leoquery/README.md

 ```

 ## External services
-If you want to call some logic that for some reason lives outside ECS systems, then yoy might use [DI](https://en.wikipedia.org/wiki/Dependency_injection) to access external objects
+If one want to call some logic that for some reason lives outside ECS systems, then [DI](https://en.wikipedia.org/wiki/Dependency_injection) might be used to access external objects
 ```c#
 public class System1 : ISystem
 {